apache/iceberg/docs/common/project/how-to-release.md

 cp -r docs/common ../iceberg-docs/landing-page/content/common
 ```

-The resulted changes in `iceberg-docs` should be approved in a separated PR.
+The resulted changes in `iceberg-docs` should be approved in a separate PR.

 #### Javadoc update